NVIDIA/aistore/docs/authn.md

 | Get AuthN configuration | GET /v1/daemon | curl -X GET AUTHSRV/v1/daemon |
 | Update AuthN configuration | PUT /v1/daemon { "auth": { "secret": "new_secret", "expiration_time": "24h"}}  | curl -X PUT AUTHSRV/v1/daemon -d '{"auth": {"secret": "new_secret"}}' -H 'Content-Type: application/json' |

-## AuthN server typical workflow
+## Typical workflow

-If the AuthN server is enabled, all requests to buckets and objects must contain a valid token issued by AuthN.
+When AuthN is enabled all requests to buckets and objects must contain a valid token (issued by the AuthN).
-Requests without a token are rejected.
+Requests without a token will be rejected.

 Steps to generate and use a token: